 What to Eat for Healthy Joints

 Salmon is a great source of omega-3 fatty acids, a natural anti-inflammatory compound.
 Chronic inflammation develops over time, as cartilage becomes torn.
 And that can lead to weakened and eroded joints.
-Other sources of omega-3 fatty acids include sardines, mackerel, trout, flaxseeds and walnuts.
+Other sources of omega-3 fatty acids include sardines, mackerel, trout, flaxseeds, and walnuts.

 Cruciferous vegetables such as broccoli and cauliflower can help protect against the development of arthritis, according to one long-term study.
-Other cruciferous vegetables include cabbage, brussels sprouts, kale and bok choy.
+Other cruciferous vegetables include cabbage, Brussels sprouts, kale, and bok choy.

-Apples contain an antioxidant known as quercetin, which helps build collagen and slow its deterioration.
+Apples contain an antioxidant known as quercetin, which helps build collagen and slows its deterioration.
 This is important because collagen is the main component of cartilage and allows the joints to withstand pressure and pounding.
 Quercetin is mostly found in the apple skin, so don’t peel the fruit.

 Cherries contain anthocyanins, which have an anti-inflammatory effect.
 These compounds are also found in red and purple fruits such as strawberries, raspberries, and blueberries.